Understanding the Effect of using Semantically Meaningful Tokens for Visual Representation Learning: Results

 \subsection{Experimental Setup}

 Our experimental premise is to demonstrate a proof-of-concept of our hypothesis stating - using semantically meaningful tokens can be beneficial in learning comprehensive, compositional representations.
 For token extraction, as discussed in Section \ref{sec:seg_rel}, we use the segmenter, SEEM \cite{alex2023segment} (Focal-L \cite{yang2022focal} backbone) and relation extractor RAM \cite{yang2022psg}.
 SEEM is trained on COCO \cite{lin2015microsoft} while RAM is trained on the Panoptic Scene Graph Generation (PSG) dataset which contains $49$K images arising from COCO and Visual Genome \cite{krishna2016visual}.
+We re-train RAM to use the segmentation outputs from SEEM rather than SAM \cite{alex2023segment} to maintain consistency.
 We extract and save all sets of tokens and metadata as listed in Section \ref{sec:seg_rel} for the COCO train ($118$M samples) and validation ($5$K samples) splits.
 We set our context length to $77$ tokens and add zero-padding, if needed.

 Next, we train our Visual Token Encoder from scratch on the synthesized COCO token dataset to confirm our hypothesis.
 Our tangible and intangible tokens are of $512$ dimensions and we use a $3$-layer MLP with ReLU \cite{agarap2018deep} activation to project the concatenated intermediate image features from the segmentation model backbone into $512$ dimensions.
 We use the PyTorch implementation of the Transformer model using $8$ layers and $8$ attention heads with a linear projection head that dimension of $512$.
 We simultaneously fine-tune the CLIP (ViT-B/32) text encoder, which outputs $512$-dimensional text embeddings, on the COCO caption data by loading $1$ randomly sampled caption out of $5$ per image in the dataset.